thi-ng/genart-api/README.md

 ### Dynamic parameter types

-Dynamic parameters are either time-based (using a abstract notion of "time"), randomized or otherwise produce values which could change each time a parameter is being evaluated by the art work (e.g. sensor inputs, time/date).
+Dynamic parameters are either time-based (using a abstract notion of "time") or otherwise produce values which could change each time a parameter is being read/evaluated by the art work (e.g. sensor inputs).

 Unlike [static param types](#static-parameter-types), these parameters have **no default value** and their actual value is always computed.